Accounting & Finance

 Improves cash flow forecasting

 BNPL can also help businesses improve their cash flow forecasting.
-Knowing how much they’ll need to pay each month can better plan for and manage their finances.
+Knowing how much they’ll need to pay monthly can better plan for and manage their finances.

-Rather than having to pay for a large purchase all at once, they can spread out the payments over time.
+They can spread the payments over time rather than simultaneously paying for a large purchase.
 It can make it easier to budget for and afford big-ticket items.

 Increases buying power